Home

 The founding of Dell is thanks to one man: Michael Dell.

-To understand how Dell got its start as a company, we have to take it back to 1984, when Michael Dell was still in college.
+To understand how Dell became a company, we must go back to 1984, when Michael Dell was still in college.
 He often enjoyed building computers in his spare time and was very passionate about it.
-This passion for building PCs gave him the idea to start his own company.
+This passion gave him the idea to start his own company.

 Michael Dell’s unique selling proposition was that he could sell computers for less than his competitors by assembling the components and selling directly to consumers.
-Although this concept is familiar to us these days, it was unheard of at the time.
+Although this concept is familiar to us these days, it was unheard of then.

 If you wanted a PC, you needed to go to an outlet store like Apple or IBM and purchase a predesigned system.
 By building IBM-compatible systems from stock components, Dell could eliminate the middleman and offer significantly cheaper computers.

 While still in his freshman year at the University of Texas, Michael Dell began selling PCs out of his dormitory.
 After seeing impressive initial success, he decided to take it a step further, and within a year, he dropped out of college to focus full-time on the business.
-With $1,000 of startup capital borrowed from his family, Dell officially went into business with the name “PCs Limited.”
+With $1,000 of startup capital borrowed from his family, Dell officially became a “PCs Limited.”

 The Early Days

 The first Dell computers were sold via national magazines.
-Dell chose this outlet so that they could offer customers lower prices by selling direct.
+Dell chose this outlet to offer customers lower prices by selling directly.
 In fact, Dell’s first official marketing slogan was “Be Direct.”
-This direct-to-consumer approach gave Dell the initial momentum it needed to increase its market share and become an even bigger company.
+This direct-to-consumer approach gave Dell the initial momentum to increase its market share and become an even bigger company.

-Based on similar PCs of the time, the first Dell computer was essentially a prebuilt assembled computer from existing components.
-First released in 1985, it was known as the “Turbo PC” and it came with an Intel 8088 processor.
+Based on similar PCs, the first Dell computer was essentially a prebuilt computer assembled from existing components.
+First released in 1985, it was known as the “Turbo PC. ” It came with an Intel 8088 processor.
 With a price tag of just $795, the Turbo PC was immensely popular.

-What made the first Dell PCs even more popular was that you could custom configure your PCs when ordering.
+What made the first Dell PCs even more popular was the ability to custom configure them when ordering.
 Dell was one of the first PC makers to offer customizable options.
-Although it is quite common today, getting a built-to-order PC was a wildly new concept in 1985.
+Although common today, getting a built-to-order PC was a wildly new concept in 1985.

 The Late 1980s

 Dell’s first PCs paved the way for explosive growth.
-In the first year alone, Dell saw a whopping $73 million dollars in sales.
-After the first couple of years, Dell began to expand onto the global stage and set up offices in the United Kingdom.
+In the first year alone, Dell saw a whopping $73 million in sales.
+After the first few years, Dell expanded globally and set up offices in the United Kingdom.

 While Dell was known as “PCs Limited” for its first few years of business, it quickly became apparent that a more suitable name was needed.
-After a lot of thought, it was settled to change the name to Dell Computer Corporation.
-It was hoped that the new name would present Dell as a more professional and modern company, better suited to handle the needs of business and corporate clients.
+After much thought, the name was settled on Dell Computer Corporation.
+The new name was hoped to present Dell as a more professional and modern company, better suited to handling the needs of business and corporate clients.

-More money could be used to fund further expansion into global markets and, in 1988, Dell made the call to officially go public.
-With the initial public offering, Dell sold 3.5 million shares at a rate of $8.50 per share.
+More money could be used to fund further expansion into global markets, and in 1988, Dell officially announced its intention to go public.
+With the initial public offering, Dell sold 3.5 million shares at $8.50 per share.

-Once Dell went public, growth was unstoppable.
-Due to the lack of local stores willing to service Dell products, it was imperative that Dell open their own physical locations for customers to receive service.
-In response to this, the first service centers were opened in 1989 in multiple countries around the world, from Europe and Asia to the Americas.
+Once Dell went public, its growth was unstoppable.
+Due to the lack of local stores willing to service Dell products, Dell needed to open physical locations for customers to receive service.
+In response, the first service centers were opened in 1989 in multiple countries worldwide, from Europe and Asia to the Americas.

 The 1990s